ipta/pulsar-clock-corrections/tempo/clock/time_wsrt.dat.md

 2022-09-29 20:43:08.152 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1670-r1ox93xv appears to be out of order
 2022-10-06 20:41:54.543 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1835-gtjyjp4z appears to be out of order
 2022-10-13 20:42:38.566 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1866-b4aq0tiw appears to be out of order
+2022-10-20 20:43:23.751 - Validation failed: Unable to read new version of tempo/clock/time_wsrt.dat: Clock file /tmp/astropy-download-1652-mmlomhkv appears to be out of order
 ```
 [Full log](https://raw.githubusercontent.com/ipta/pulsar-clock-corrections/main/log/tempo/clock/time_wsrt.dat.log)